neilbrown/edlib/README.md

 Keymaps
 -------

 A keymap is a mapping from command names to commands.
-In many cases a similar data structure such as a Python “dict” could be used.
-The keymap implemented in edlib has one small advantage in that a range of strings can be mapped to a command, then exceptions can be recorded.
+While a pane hander could use any mapping it likes, the keymap implemented in edlib has one small advantage in that a range of strings can be mapped to a command, then exceptions can be recorded.

-Keymaps are a bit like attributes in that the concept is valuable but it isn't yet clear how central a particular implementation should be.

 The handler for a pain typically looks up the passed “key” in a keymap, locates the target command, and passes control to that command.